BakerKW/Python-Projects/README.md

 # Python-Projects
-Problems I have solved or are solving using Python.
+Problems I have solved or am solving using Python.

 Pset(0)
-status: complete
+Status: complete
+Problem:
-problem:Write a program that does the following in order:
+Write a program that does the following in order:
 Asks the user to enter his/her date of birth.
 Asks the user to enter his/her last name.
 Prints out the user’s last name and date of birth, in that order.